ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="app/phone-detail/phone-detail.component.spec.ts" path="upgrade-phonecat-1-typescript/app/phone-detail/phone-detail.component.spec.ts"></code-example>

 Once you start the upgrade process and bring in SystemJS, configuration changes are needed for Karma.
-You need to let SystemJS load all the new Angular Classiccode, which can be done with the following kind of shim file:
+You need to let SystemJS load all the new Angular Classic code, which can be done with the following kind of shim file:

 <code-example header="karma-test-shim.js" path="upgrade-phonecat-2-hybrid/karma-test-shim.1.js"></code-example>